argoproj-labs/argocd-image-updater/docs/basics/update.md

   if this image is actually deployed with the application.
 It does a strict check for the complete image name, including the registry the image is pulled from.
-For example, `docker.io/some/image` and `quay.io/some/image`, while both refering to `some/image`, are not considered equal.
+For example, `docker.io/some/image` and `quay.io/some/image`, while both referring to `some/image`, are not considered equal.
 This strict behavior can be relaxed, however.
 See [forcing image updates](#TODO) for further explanation.